-This guide is only guaranteed accurate for the 6th generation Pokémon games (X, Y, Omega Ruby, and Alpha Sapphire).
+This guide is only guaranteed accurate for the 6th and 7th generation Pokémon games (X, Y, Omega Ruby, and Alpha Sapphire, Sun, Moon, Ultra Sun, and Ultra Moon).
 Many things about advanced breeding have changed over the generations, so it's not worth covering all of it.
 Sorry!
 For advanced breeding in Generation V, though, you can check out our old guide.

 So, you're looking to learn the more advanced features of breeding?
 Well, before we start, I have to advise you to read/look over our Basic Breeding Guide first, especially if you're a beginner to breeding in general.
 The Advanced Breeding Guide will probably make no sense if you haven't mastered the fundamentals of breeding just yet.